binipringle/crim-outline/index.md

 Interesting is concurring dissenting opinon agree with court that it doesn’t apply but provides a hypo, saying that it should be available in some situations where if robbers go into someone car and force him to drive very fast and he kills someone.
 The dissent says the driver should have the defense of duress in this situation.
 Driver charged with recklessness with depraved indifference.
 Even if duress defense not applicable, not necessary, because defense could be that the driver wouldn’t have the mens rea of the crime.

-# Attempt Crimes

-**Incomplete attempt** – does some of what is required to commit the crime but not everything

-**Complete attempt** – a person does everything they need to do to complete the crime but something goes wrong so they don’t complete the crime (i.e. they miss)

-**MPC 5.05**

-**NYPL 110.05**

-In common law attempt crimes were punished less than the actual crime.
-The MPC and NYPL take a little different approach – MPC less except for severe crimes – NYPL more for less severe crimes (drug crimes is why)

-## Solicitation crimes and accomplice liability

-**NYPL Section 110.00: Attempt to commit a crime** A person is guilty of an attempt to commit a crime when (1) with intent to commit a crime, (2) he engages in conduct which tends to effect the commission of such crime.

-**NYPL Section 100.00 (5th Degree Solicitation)**  (1) with intent that another person engage in conduct constituting a crime, (2) he solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct.

-**NYPL §20.00: Criminal Liability for Conduct of Another** When one person engages in conduct which constitutes an offense, another person is criminally liable for such conduct when: acting with the mental culpability required for the commission thereof, he solicits, request, commands, importunes, or intentionally aids such person to engage in such conduct.

-**MENS REA 	MENS REA 	MENS REA**

-You need:
-1. Intent to commit the underlying crime
-2. The mens rea for the Attendant Circumstances of the underlying crime (if there are any)

-NOTE: It’s NOT possible to attempt a reckless/negligent result crime.
-You need:
-1. Intent that another person commit the crime
-2. Intent to solicit, request, command, importune or otherwise attempt to cause such other person to engage in such conduct

-(presume that mens rea term modifies everything in the statute) 	You need:
-1. The mental culpability required for the underlying crime
-2. Intent to solicit, request, command, importune, or intentionally aid such person to engage in such conduct

-NOTE: It’s possible to be an accomplice of a reckless/negligent result crime.
-**ACTUS REUS 	ACTUS REUS 	ACTUS REUS**

-Required Actus Reus elements:
-1.	engages in conduct which tends to effect the commission of such crime.
-(USE TESTS)
-2.	voluntary act 	Required Actus Reus elements: (1) solicits, requests, commands, importunes or otherwise attempts to cause such other person to engage in such conduct; (2) voluntary act
-3. need to show the other person committed the underlying crime
-4. Affirmative Defense: Renunciation

-## Attempt crimes in NY
+## Inchoate Crimes: Attempt

+**Big Rule:** Inchoate crimes are a type of crime completed by taking a punishable step towards the commission of another crime.
+The basic inchoate offenses are attempt, solicitation, and conspiracy.
+Except for conspiracy, inchoate offenses merge into the attempted (or “target” crime).
+This means that if the defendant is prosecuted for the attempted crime, attempt and solicitation cannot be charged as well.
+There are two types of attempt crimes: (1) incomplete attempt, where a person does some of what is required to commit the crime but not everything, and (2) complete attempt, where a person does everything they need to do to complete the crime but something goes wrong so they don’t complete the crime (i.e. they fire and miss).
+Under the Model Penal Code, the attempt versions of more severe crimes are punished less severely.
+Under New York law, it is the other way around, where attempts to commit less severe crimes are punished more severely than attempts to commit severe crimes such as murder.
+This is largely because of New York’s drug laws enacted with the 1994 Crime Bill.

+Different jurisdictions have different tests to determine whether an attempt is incomplete or complete.
+Common law uses the Last Act Test, which rules that a person is only guilty of attempt if they do the last act necessary for the crime (i.e., if they point a gun and pull a trigger they will be guilty of attempt but if they don’t pull the trigger, they won’t).
+New York uses the Dangerous Proximity Test, which rules that an act amounts to an attempt when it is so near to the result that the danger of success is very great.
+Many jurisdictions use the res ipsa loquitur (or “unequivocality”) test where, under its strict version, an act only constitutes an attempt if the actor’s specific criminal purpose is shown from the actor’s conduct, without considering any statements the actor may have made before, during or after the incident.
+The Model Penal Code uses the substantial steps test, which has two parts.
+First, the defendant must take substantial steps toward completion of the crime.
+Second, the defendant’s actions must be “strongly corroborative of the actor’s criminal purpose.”
+(Model Penal Code § 5.01(2)).
+In some jurisdictions, attempt crimes have the affirmative defenses of (1) voluntary and complete renunciation, and (2) abandonment, where the defendant avoided the commission of the attempted crime attempted by abandoning it.

-**Rule:** In New York, there is no definition of attempted robbery separate from the robbery statute, no separate definition of attempted murder, and so on, so the courts have to look at the attempt statute (NYPL Section 110.00) together with the statute of the attempted crime.
+**Shorter rule:** There are two kinds of attempt crimes.
+Incomplete attempt, where a person does some of what is required to commit the crime but not everything, and complete attempt, where a person does everything they need to do to complete the crime but something goes wrong so they don’t complete the crime (i.e. they fire and miss).
+In New York, there is no definition of attempted robbery separate from the robbery statute, no separate definition of attempted murder, and so on, so the courts have to look at the attempt statute (NYPL Section 110.00) together with the statute of the attempted crime.
 In NYPL 110.00, which states “a person is guilty of an attempt to commit a crime when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime,” the mens rea is intent.
 The actus reus is “engage in conduct which tends to effect the commission of such crime.”
 If the underlying crime is not a crime which requires intent, a defendant cannot be convicted of attempting a result crime which itself does not require intent towards that result.

 **NYPL Section 110.00 Attempt to commit a crime.** A person is guilty of an attempt to commit a crime when, with intent to commit a crime, he engages in conduct which tends to effect the commission of such crime.